Assistant Professor of Digital Innovation in the Creative Industries, Faculty of Arts

 I study cultural engagement with digital technologies as part of everyday lived experience.

 Although my current role in the Department of Cultural, Media and Visual Studies is research-focused, I do contribute to teaching.
-In 2020/21 I am co-teaching the postgraduate module CULT4048 Media… read more
+In 2022/23 I am supervising postgraduate independent projects for… read more

 Nottingham Research Fellowship: Future Audiences for Transformations in Digital Media